OCA/sale-workflow/sales_team_security/README.rst

 1. Go to *Configuration > Users & Companies > Users*.
 2. Open or create a user.
-3. On the section "Sale", select "User: Team documents".
+3. On the section "Sale", select "User: Team Documents Only".

 Known issues / Roadmap
 ======================